gnss-sdr/geniuss-place/_sp-blocks/07-acquisition.md

 reasonable computation burden and proves good for acquiring signals with low $$ C/N_0 $$ levels.
 During the signal search, the up/down counter $$ K $$ is incremented by one if the correlation peak value exceeds the threshold, otherwise it is decremented by one.
 If the counter has reached maximum count value $$ A $$, the signal is declared ‘_present_’ and the search is terminated.
-Similarly if the counter contents reach zero, the signal is declared ‘_absent_’ and the search is terminated.
+Similarly, if the counter contents reach zero, the signal is declared ‘_absent_’ and the search is terminated.
 So that the Tong detector is not trapped into an extended dwell in the same cell, under certain poor signal conditions, another counter ($$ K_{max} $$) sets the limit on maximum number of dwells.